 Our current research focus is on investigating the applicability of such algorithms in conjunction with answer set programming to solve multi-agent pathfinding problems.
 Applications of this problem is numerous including the coordination of robots in automated warehouses.

 - Van Nguyen, Philipp Obermeier, Tran Cao Son, Torsten Schaub, and William Yeoh.
 “Generalized Target Assignment and Path Finding Using Answer Set Programming.”
-In Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI), to appear, 2017.
+In Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI), pages 1216-1223, 2017.